ASD-Blueprint/desktop.gov.au/blueprint/essential-eight-maturity.md

 It is recommended agencies review Azure AD sign-in logs and MCAS alerts to detect potentially malicious authentication attempts.

 Agencies seeking to reach maturity level 3 should consider alternative authentication methods not currently included in the blueprint.

+## Daily backups

+{:.maturity}
+Maturity level: N/A

+The assessment of daily backups against the blueprint has been descoped and is now reported as Not Assessed.
+This is a result of the blueprint not including agency backup capabilities, and to reflect the need for agencies to implement their own backup strategy tailored to their unique requirements.

+Microsoft provide the [Shared Responsibility Model](https://docs.microsoft.com/en-us/azure/security/fundamentals/shared-responsibility) to assist customers understand what responsibilities are held by Microsoft as the provider of cloud services, and which remain the responsibility of the agency using these services.
+Responsibility for '*Information and data*' is described as '*always retained by the customer*'.
+Therefore, agencies are responsible for the protection of data including backup and restoration.